-In our comprehensive program, complete coverage of hardware and operating systems is taught for several of the latest networking platforms.
-Students will gain the skills needed to set-up and manage high performance computer networks using the
+The information technology associate degree provides a comprehensive understanding of various areas of IT including computer hardware, operating systems, networking, and security.
+Student will gain the skills needed to set up and manage high performance computer networks using the latest networking tools including TCP/

-Advances in networking and Internet latest networking tools including TCP/IP, security firewalls, email and Internet services, and more.
-Students will also receive training in a variety of current technologies including CISCO, and Microsoft.
-In addition, students learn how to troubleshoot and repair personal computers.
-Hands-on experience is provided to our students through extensive lab time in each technology related
+The Information Technology Program IP, security firewalls, internet services and 3. more.
+Students will also receive training in a variety of current technologies including Linux, Cisco and Microsoft.
+Hands on experience is provided through computer simulations.